 By Scott Ross

 Paddy Chayefsky had been present on the movie screen for some time, particularly through adaptations of his more noted television dramas (Marty in 1955, The Catered Affair in ’56, The Bachelor Party in ’57) and stage plays (Middle of the Night, 1959) and via a 1958 original, The Goddess starring Kim Stanley as a thinly-disguised Monroe figure.
-These titles largely reflected the “little man” playwright niche into which Chayefsky had been crammed — much as Tennessee Williams represented, to those without perceptive imagination and who needed a quick hook on which to hang a complicated, poetic dramatist, sex and Southern Gothic.
-Beginning with The Tenth Man in 1959 and Gideon in 1961, however, Chayefsky’s stage work took on a deeper, darker and more allegorical word-richness.
+These titles largely reflected the “little man” playwright niche into which Chayefsky had been crammed — much as Tennessee Williams represented, to those without perceptive imagination and who needed a quick hook on which to hang a complicated, poetic dramatist, Sex and Southern Gothic.
+Beginning with The Tenth Man in 1959 and Gideon in 1961, however, Chayefsky’s stage work took on greater theatricality and a deeper, darker and more allegorical word-richness.

 Where Huie is largely serious, Chayefsky injects a comic-satiric tone.
 His chief device, which both burnishes the narrative and has conferred on the film much of its latter-day cult status, is in making his male lead, Charlie Madison, an advocate of cowardice.
 In the midst of war — perhaps especially a “good” one like World War II — it’s a bracing bit of sanity.
 It’s also one of the reasons the movie’s lead, James Garner, regards The Americanization of Emily as his favorite among his own films.
 (His co-star, Julie Andrews, shares Garner’s feelings.)
-That insistence, both by Charlie and by Chayefsky on the nobility of the coward, may have contributed to the movie’s relative failure at the domestic box-office (it didn’t even rate a review in the New York Times.)
+That insistence, both by Charlie and by Chayefsky, on the nobility of the coward may have contributed to the movie’s relative failure at the domestic box-office.
+(It didn’t even rate a review in the New York Times.)
 Another factor may have been that Emily was released after Mary Poppins; few who loved that Disney musical were quite ready for a more “earthy” (and non-musical) Andrews.

 Chayefsky also concocted the plot’s farcical angle, which quickly takes first a desperate, then a seemingly tragic, turn as Melvyn Douglas’ otherwise meritorious Admiral, suffering a sort of breakdown, decrees that “the first dead man on Omaha beach must be a sailor”… and orders Charlie to film the event.

 Emily was shot well, if without any great distinction, by the workmanlike Arthur Hiller.
-It was, however, marvelously scored by Johnny Mandel, and featured a superb supporting cast including the always admirable Douglas along with James Coburn, Keenan Wynn, William Windom, Alan Sues and the great British monologist Joyce Grenfell, beautifully cast as Andrews’ “dotty,” grieving mother.
+It was, however, marvelously scored by Johnny Mandel, and featured a superb supporting cast including the always admirable Douglas along with James Coburn, Keenan Wynn, William Windom, Judy Carne, Alan Sues and the great British monologist Joyce Grenfell, beautifully cast as Andrews’ “dotty,” grieving mother.